Updated: Apr 29, 2020

 So why did this stop at episode six if I’m clearly so in love with my own work on this one?
 Well, as I implied in that same intro post, my world kinda went sideways two years ago and when it did this project got derailed for a number of reasons that are long and boring.

 HOWEVER -- If you dig these as much as I do, take heart!
 They’re coming back.
 Sort of.
-The new title of the project is Rigged.
+The new title of the project is The Midway Man.
 It stars a reworked version of the same lead character, still takes place in carnival culture and will still be an experiment that mixes all of these different storytelling mediums.
 (With a new/old component added into the mix…) It’s gonna be cool.
-My final draft of the “show bible” is due to my editor on March 13.
+My revisions to the “show bible” are due to my editor on May26.
 Look for updates after that.

 A couple notes about these episodes:

 These links will NOT be broken as of March 31st 2020!
 Thanks for all the likes.
 As promised, I've fixed these.

 The “jump to a different episode” button doesn’t work.
 Sorry.
 It used to take you back to a table of contents page but I’m using that hosting account for this site now.
 It will just take you to an empty landing page now.
 [I fixed this too.
 It goes to a pretty plain TOC now but it works.]

 The Kabuki Robot brand is proto-Quixotronic.
 It’s also the name of a comic my ex-wife made in grad school.
 She graciously offered to let me keep that name but while it does reflect my brand not so much for the rest of the Quixo group so that’s the story with that.